giuliacolombo01/challenge3/README.md

 ```bash
   python plot.py
 ```
-It may be necessary to install the library matplotlib before running this last command; in this case do
+It may be necessary to install the library matplotlib before running this last command; in this case do:
 ```bash
   pip install --user matplotlib
 ```